airswap/airswap-about/protocols/light.md

 # Protocol Fees

-A protocol fee (in basis points) is hashed into the signature and verified during settlement.
+**Required.** A protocol fee (in basis points) is hashed into the signature and verified during settlement.
 The value of this parameter must match its current value of `signerFee` on the [Light](../contract-deployments.md) contract.
 The amount is transferred from the `signerWallet` address upon settlement.

 # Authorized Signers

-One account may authorize another account to sign orders on its behalf.
+**Optional.** One account may authorize another account to sign orders on its behalf.
 For example, a server might sign using an account that has been authorized by a contract wallet.
 To manage signer authorizations, use the following functions on the [Light](../contract-deployments.md) contract.

 ```
 function authorize(address signer) external